kauri-io/Content/java/java-ipfs.md

 ### List

-Finaly, it is possible to list all the content hosted on our local node with the method `ipfs.pin.ls(PinType): Map<Multihash, Object> `
+Finaly, it is possible to list all the content hosted on our local node with the method `ipfs.pin.ls(<pinType>): Map<Multihash, Object> `

 ```java
 Map<Multihash, Object> list = ipfs.pin.ls(PinType.all);